Trial of the Chicago 7 review: Aaron Sorkin takes a timely look at the power of protest

-Streaming on Netflix Oct.
-16, the movie assembles a top-tier ensemble cast, retelling the true story of a political trial whose defendants, antiwar activists, faced the possibility of a 10-year sentence because of their ideas.
+The movie, streaming on Netflix now, assembles a top-tier ensemble cast, retelling the true story of a political trial whose defendants, antiwar activists, faced the possibility of a 10-year sentence because of their ideas.

 The Trial of the Chicago 7 features all the Sorkinisms associated with the creator of The West Wing.
 There's fast-paced repartee, and long, brilliant monologues in which characters romanticize political ideals.